Does using diet for endometriosis work?

 "I have endo on my colon, and certain foods, like soy, trigger instant pain for me.
 I've done well on gluten free, soy free, dairy free and low sugar (I get almost all my sugar from fruits now).
 I very rarely eat anything that is heavily processed.
 This is just what seems to help my body.
 You will need to do some experimenting, maybe do an elimination diet to see what helps you.
 Good luck!"

-You can read many more accounts of motivational stories of those who have changed their diet and had success in reducing their symptoms of endometriosis here
+You can read more accounts of motivational stories of those who have changed their diet and had success in reducing their symptoms of endometriosis here

-Will the diet work for you? ..... the best way to find out is to try it for yourself ... it certainly won't do you any harm, and should only bring you health benefits - as the basis of the diet is about being a healthy, anti-inflammatory, toxin free diet ..... so what have you got to loose!
+Will the diet work for you? ..... the best way to find out is to try it for yourself ... it certainly won't do you any harm, and should only bring you health benefits - as the basis of the diet is about being a healthy, anti-inflammatory, toxin free diet ..... what have you got to loose!

 If you want to know more about diet you can find the full 'low-down' on the endo diet HERE